khalyomede/jur-js/README.md

 94034
 ```

 _I have a high latency because I use a very old response generated some days ago.
-In real, you should have only few milliseconds or latency._
+In real, you should have only few milliseconds of latency._